-The easiest way to initialize, compile, and run a project in Ocsigen/Eliom is to use the Eliom distillery eliom-distillery.
+The easiest way to initialize, compile, and run an Ocsigen/Eliom project is to use eliom-distillery.

 To create your project, do:

 $ eliom-distillery -name <name> -template basic.ppx [-target-directory <dir>]